vikejs/vike/README.md

 Note how files are collocated and share the same base `/pages/about.page.`;
 this is how you tell `vite-plugin-ssr` that `/pages/about.page.client.js` is the browser-side code of `/pages/about.page.vue`.

-Let's now have a look at how to fetch data for a page that has a parameterized route.
+Let's now have a look at how to fetch data.

 ```vue
 <!-- /pages/star-wars/movie.page.vue -->